 Re: Manuscript RECS‐2023‐0283

-Thank you for your kind and constructive reply, which helped us improve our manuscript.
-We thank you for your thorough reading of the paper, ““Event study approach: The case of Airbnb and hotel shocks” submitted to Journal of Applied Economics.
+We thank you for your thorough reading of our paper, “Event study approach: The case of Airbnb and hotel shocks,” submitted to Journal of Applied Economics, and for your thoughtful and constructive reply, which helped us improve our manuscript.
 The helpful suggestions were instructive, and we made clarifications in our text in accordance with the comments.
-We are confident that the manuscript is improved as a result of your guidance, and sincerely appreciate the effort spent on the paper.
+We are confident that the manuscript is improved as a result of your guidance and sincerely appreciate the effort spent on the paper.

 Below please find a list of the comments and our reply to each.
 Replies appear in blue font.